scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ### Verify

 Now to make sure that my fix doesn't break anything I need to run the test suite.
-The Scala test suite uses [JUnit](https://junit.org/junit4/) and [partest](/contribute/partest-guide.html), a tool we wrote for testing Scala.
+The Scala test suite uses [JUnit](https://junit.org/junit4/) and [partest][partest-guide], a tool we wrote for testing Scala.
 Run `sbt test` and `sbt partest` to run all of the JUnit and partest tests, respectively.
 `partest` (not `sbt partest`) also allows you to run a subset of the tests using wildcards: